TTFB (Time to First Byte)

 Google recommends keeping TTFB under 800ms for Core Web Vitals, but for B2B sites where every second counts, aim for under 200ms.

-How to Measure TTFB
+How to Check TTFB

 - Google PageSpeed Insights – Enter your URL and look for “Initial server response time”